Amir-sl/AR-MENU/README.md

 Startup Resilience: Features "Smart Wait" logic to ensure the server networking and VORP Core are fully stable before syncing.

 🚀 Usage & Controls
-⌨️ In-Game Hotkey: Press F6 to open/close the Journal menu.

-💬 Chat Command: Type /journal in the chat to toggle the menu.
+💬 Chat Command: Type /ARMENU in the chat to toggle the menu.

 📢 Discord Status: Once the server starts, the script will automatically create and maintain a live status embed in your designated channel.

 🛠️ Configuration & Installation
 1. Initial Setup
-Place the ARMENU folder into your server's resources directory.
+Place the AR-MENU folder into your server's resources directory.

 Ensure an empty log_id.txt file exists in the resource folder.